Operation Prone: Talks continue

-By 10 July, the Cubans and South African's were back at the negotiation table in New York City for three days.
+By 10 July, the Cubans and South Africans were back at the negotiation table in New York City for three days.

 The Cubans surprised the South African delegation by proposing an honourable Cuban withdrawal from Angola linked to the implementation of UN Resolution 435 and the ending of support to SWAPO and UNITA.
-This proposal became known as the New York Principle though the detail in the proposal would be negotiated at a later date.
+This proposal became known as the New York Principle, although the detail in the proposal would be negotiated at a later date.

-The parties met again in the Cape Verde on the 22 July for the fourth round of talks but all that was agreed was the proposal to set up a Joint Monitoring Commission.
+The parties met again in the Cape Verde on the 22 July for the fourth round of talks but all that was agreed on was the proposal to set up a Joint Monitoring Commission.

 Modified planning

 Following the clashes at the end of June 1988, the South African politicians and the military re-evaluated the SADF's role in the operational area.
 What was considered was the change in the military balance brought about by the Cuban division, the reluctance of the South African public to accept high casualties, the political direction towards the ending of Apartheid, and the international push to end South Africa's control of SWA/Namibia.